NotYourTypicalDeveloper/carolineVirtualAssistant/README.md

 ## Upcoming features:

 - background image
-- allow user to type open text questions
-- provide more prompts
-- create an "other" option tag
+- add an option to display other topic tags
-- add a random topic display, when user clicks on the "other" tag
 - add user picture

 ## To run the project on your local machine: